Are at-home semen tests for male fertility accurate?

-Six at-home semen tests are approved by the Australian Therapeutic Goods Administration and are listed on the Australian Therapeutic Goods Register2, but even that is no guarantee they are useful.
-None of the at-home semen tests provide the same information as even the most basic tests run in a fertility lab.
+Six at-home semen tests are approved by the Australian Therapeutic Goods Administration and are listed on the Australian Therapeutic Goods Register, but even that is no guarantee they are useful.

-At-home semen tests use a few different types of technology; some work in much the same way as COVID-19 RATs, while others use devices supplied with the test kits3.
+At-home semen tests use a few different types of technology.
+Some work in the same way as COVID-19 RATs, while others use devices supplied with the test kits.
 There are a few that connect to a phone, allowing the user to either count sperm themselves, or for counting to be done by image analysis software in an app.

 However, even the most ‘advanced’ at-home tests provide only a fraction of the information needed for a doctor to properly assess fertility.